 - Do this in a few different directions several times.

 It’s amazing what the 3 prongs on the cultivator catches.

-- Toss the roots and debris into a bucket or onto floor protector sheet that can easily be taken to the green waste bin.
+- Toss the roots and debris into a bucket or onto cardboard or anything that can easily be taken to the green waste bin.